• Skip to primary navigation

 There are also lots of reviews claiming that the case was opened, and the supplier switched the contents.
 Instead of having the normal mix, it’ll only contain the least desirable meals so they can sell the more popular options individually.
 Read reviews carefully!

-We’ve had good luck with this supplier on Amazon, but they’re not cheap.
+We’ve had good luck with this supplier on Amazon, and they’re one of the few places where you can actually buy military-grade MREs dependably.

 What is an MRE?